zcduthie/WebViewRTCDataChannel/README.md

 The example included for this project is built as an end point to the 'as simple as it gets' [WebRTC-Example-DataChannel](https://github.com/zcduthie/WebRTC-Example-RTCDataChannel) project.

-The WebRTC-Example-DataChannel project contains both a signaling server, and sample clients that can run and communicate through the server.
+The [WebRTC-Example-DataChannel](https://github.com/zcduthie/WebRTC-Example-RTCDataChannel) project contains both a signaling server, and sample clients that can run and communicate through the server.

 The example included in this project acts as one of the clients.
-Follow the instructions given in that project to start a copy of the server and open one client, and then use this example project as the other client.
+Follow the instructions given in the [WebRTC-Example-DataChannel](https://github.com/zcduthie/WebRTC-Example-RTCDataChannel) project to start a copy of the server and open one client, and then use this project's included example as the other client.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.